searchisko/searchisko/documentation/rest-api/README.md

 DCP REST API documentation
 ==========================

-DCP REST API on-line Documentation & Server Mock are available at <http://docs.jbossorg.apiary.io/>
+DCP REST API on-line documentation & Server Mock are available at [http://docs.jbossorg.apiary.io](http://docs.jbossorg.apiary.io/)

 ##DCP Content objects
 DCP content is the main reason why DCP exists.
 It can be pushed into DCP by the